ByronAP/NOMAD/README.md

 - No string parsing for numeric values
 - Integer key comparison faster than strings

+### 🧮 AOT Friendly

+- Serialization metadata can be generated at compile time
+- Works with NativeAOT by providing an `INomadTypeInfoResolver`

 ### 🛡️ Type Safe

 - Optional type validation